scmacdon/AWSTracker/CognitoDoc/Readme.md

 ![AWS Tracking Application](images/pic12.png)

 At this point, you need the following values to proceed: client id, client secret, pool id value, and the AWS region you are using.
-Without all of these values, you cannot secure your web application.
+Without all of these values, you cannot use Amazon Cognito to require a user to log into your web application.

 ## Modify your web application

-At this point in the AWS tutorial, you can add security to the project.
 If you do not have a web project, create one by following [Creating your first AWS Java web application](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases/creating_first_project).

 ### Create the WebSecurityConfig Java class

-To add security to your web application, you must add the **WebSecurityConfig** class to the **com.example.handlingformsubmission** package.
-This file ensures that the application is secured.
+Add the **WebSecurityConfig** class to the **com.example.handlingformsubmission** package.
+This file ensures that the application rerquires a user to log into it.
 The following Java code represents this class.

      package com.example.handlingformsubmission;